“It’s not a good idea” Etekamba said shaking his head.

 “Ok, what’s not good about the idea?”
 Edima probed.

 “Well you see, it would be nice for me to have a structure to my life first.
 The way my life is now, is neither here nor there.
 I am still trying to navigate my way around life” Etekamba tried to explain.

 “I do understand that, that is why I am making this offer to sort of ease things out for you till you stabilize” Edima spoke in a softer tone.

-In his wildest dream, he never imagined that, that part of his life would end in such a dramatic and eventful way.
-After travelling for several hundreds of kilometres to go visit Edima, this was the outcome of his trip.
+In his wildest dream, he never imagined that that part of his life will end in such a dramatic and eventful way.
+After travelling for several hundreds of kilometres to visit Edima, the love of his life, this was the outcome of his trip.
 Did he make a mistake to reject the offer?
 He thought so hard.
 Sleep took a flight from his body and bags grew overnight under his eyeballs.

 “No, no , no, it’s not a good idea.
 I did the right thing” he tried to convince himself.

-“Are you okay?” the gentleman sitting next to him asked him.
+“Are you okay?” the gentleman sitting next to him asked again.

 “Why, don’t I look okay?” he queried the guy.

 “Well for the past twenty minutes you have been talking to yourself and I was just wondering if you were okay.”

 He didn’t realize that he had been conversing with himself all along and all those who sat in the J5 bus near him overheard the conversation and kept wondering if they were safe with him inside the bus.